-12.3.1 Restricted Discretionary Activities
+8.3.1 Restricted Discretionary Activities

-Notwithstanding anything to the contrary in the provisions of the Zone in which it is situated, where land is:
+Notwithstanding anything to the contrary in the provisions of the zone in which it is situated, where land is within the areas specified in clauses (a), (b) and (c) hereunder, the activities listed shall be Restricted Discretionary:

-(a) within the Coastal Protection Area as defined on the District Planning Maps, the following shall be a restricted discretionary activity:
+(a) The Coastal Protection Area as defined on the Planning Maps

 New buildings and external additions to buildings within the Secondary Risk Area of the Coastal Protection Area which requires a building consent under the Building Act 2004.
-The Secondary Risk Area is defined as that area shown on the planning maps.
+The Secondary Risk Area is defined as that area shown on the District Planning Maps.